DiCoFlex: Model-agnostic diverse counterfactuals with flexible control: Method

 Concluding, the approximation for the probability distribution $q(\cdot)$ is as follows:

 where $N(\mathbf{x},y',K, d)$ is set of $K$ closest neighbors of $\mathbf{x}$ in class $y'$, considering distance measure $d(\cdot, \cdot)$.

 One could ask whether a direct use of the distribution $\hat{q}(\mathbf{x}' \mid \mathbf{x}, y', d)$ can be an alternative for generating counterfactual explanations, instead of learning a parametrized flow-based model ${p_\theta(\mathbf{x}' \mid \mathbf{x}, y')}$.
 Observe that the use of $\hat{q}$ is inherently limited by the number of available training examples and lacks the ability to generalize to unseen instances.
 Additionally, the diversity of generated examples is constrained by the number of selected neighbors.
 Modeling a generative model provides smooth changes over input examples and allows for extrapolating counterfactual generation outside training data.
+Importantly, our sampling strategy provides theoretical guarantees by construction: sampled counterfactuals are guaranteed to be valid, proximal, and plausible.
+We formalize these properties in Propositions \ref{prop:training_validity}, \ref{prop:proximity}, and \ref{prop:plausibility} (Appendix \ref{apx:theory}).